AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/overview.md

 >
 >https://www.youtube.com/watch?v=NQeQ1jZ7ZBw

-This documentation journey will take you step-by-step through all the features in the video in detail so you understand the process and can recreate the process in your own environment.
+This documentation journey will take you through all the features in the video  step-by-step and in detail so you understand the workflow and can recreate the process in your own environment.

 ## AEM Documentation Journeys {#documentation-journeys}